gristlabs/grainjs/docs/basics.md

 relevant DOM elements without rebuilding them all.

-When using `dom.forEach`, the per-item callback may not return an array of DOM elements — it may return a single DOM element or null (to omit that item from DOM).
+When using `dom.forEach`, the per-item callback may not return an array of DOM elements — it may only return a single DOM element or null (to omit that item from DOM).

 ### DOM Events